Keyfactor/azurekeyvault-orchestrator/README.md

 1) Click "Add" to open the Add Certificate Store dialog.

-1) Name the new store type "Azure KeyVault" and give it the short name of "AKV".
+1) Name the new store type "Azure Keyvault" and give it the short name of "AKV".

-1) The Azure KeyVault integration supports the following job types: _Inventory, Add, Remove, Create and Discovery_.
+1) The Azure Keyvault integration supports the following job types: _Inventory, Add, Remove, Create and Discovery_.
 Select from these the capabilities you would like to utilize.

 1) Make sure that "Needs Server" is checked.